-Depreciation is calculated using the straight-line method and is based on estimated useful lives of 3 to 50 years.
-Depreciation of capital assets is charged as an expense against the operations of the divisions.
+Depreciation is calculated using the straight-line method and is based on estimated useful lives of three to fifty years.
+Depreciation of capital assets is charged as an expense against the operations of the departments.
 Accumulated depreciation is reported on the Statement of Net Position.
 The following estimated useful lives are used to compute depreciation:

-ASSETS YEARS
+Assets Years

 Structures 33-50

 Electrical distribution/transmission facilities 13-33

 Water pumping/treatment/transmission facilities 25-50

 Wastewater pumping/treatment/transmission/collection facilities 25-40

 Vehicles 5

 Computer equipment 3

 General equipment 10